 The program offers a unique opportunity for independent research, creativity and achievement.
 The Department of Biology is very proud of the achievements of our undergraduate researchers and of the fact that so many of our students take advantage of this opportunity (typically between 50-60% of our students write Honors Theses each year!).
 Honors research also offers a chance to interact more closely with faculty, graduate students, postdoctoral researchers and fellow undergraduates.

 You must have a minimum GPA of at least 3.0 within the major by the time you graduate.
 This includes every course on your degree progress checklist (including foundational breadth).
-The only courses excluded from your GPA are research and teaching courses (BIO199/199X or BIOHOPK 199H, completed in junior and senior year).
+The only courses excluded from your GPA are research courses (BIO 199/X or BIOHOPK 199H).

-10 units of BIO 199 or 199X or BIOHOPK 199H from yours honors lab, completed during junior and senior year.
+10 units of BIO 199 or 199X or BIOHOPK 199H from yours Honors lab.
 If this poses a challenge, we will consider exceptions on a case-by-case basis for students who have completed comparable experience through federal work study, paid research experience, etc.

 An approved Honors proposal, submitted two quarters prior to the quarter you plan to confer your degree.
 If you plan to graduate in Spring, your honors proposal should be submitted in Autumn.